Finnoy Travel - Reviews, Stories and Tips

 Driving in Spain can be an exhilarating experience, but it's crucial to follow the traffic laws and regulations and drive safely and confidently.
 We noticed that the roads were in good condition and traffic was peaceful.
 Driving inside Alicante was the most challenging part because the city centre gets easily congested.

 Winter is the best season to explore nature destinations near Alicante.
 The weather is not too hot, and the mountain roads are peaceful.
 Usually, the weather beyond summer is still pleasant and often sunny.
 In short, travelling out of season means lower prices, and you will enjoy fewer crowds.
-There is a slight chance that roads will get frozen in the winter, so we recommend not driving.
+There is a slight chance that roads will freeze in the winter, so we recommend following the weather closelying the weather carefully..

 Have you driven in Spain?
-Comment on your driving experiences below.
+Comment on your driving experiences below and help others.

 Tags: , ,